OCA/web/web_view_rtree/readme/USAGE.rst

 the rtree view will filter all records (of any model) on their ``display_name``.
 This uses the ``name_search()`` model method.

+The filtering only works with a simple filter, not with | or & operators, thus entering two values to filter on does not work.

 Using secondary model fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~